Surface Optimization of Superconducting Aluminum Resonators for Robust Quantum Device Fabrication: Analytical Methods

 This data processing was performed for each resonator individually, while the spread of $\delta_\mathrm{LP}$ was statistically analyzed using the interquartile range (IQR) with its median $\Tilde{\delta}_\mathrm{LP}$.
 For the subsequent analysis, we used the low-power material loss to evaluate the suitability of our post-treatment methods for superconducting qubit applications.
+In general, our resonators are limited by TLS-induced losses, which are located in the different interfaces metal-air (MA), substrate-air (SA) and metal-substrate (MS).
+Their respective participation-ratios were extracted from FEM simulations of the CPW cross-section and are identical to \cite{lang_optimizing_2025}.